WSU-cshimizu/ceg4110-group-project-bots/deliverables/pop.md

 Our team is made up of four members, each bringing their expertise to different parts of the bot:

 1. **Frontend Development: Jared**
    - Jared will build the user interface using Svelte.
-This means he’ll create an easy-to-use web interface where members can log in with their Discord accounts, manage roles, sign up for events, and see alerts.
+This means he’ll create an easy-to-use web interface where members can log in with their Discord accounts to manage roles, sign up for events, and see alerts.

 2. **Backend Development: Josh**
    - Josh will work on connecting the backend of our system with the Discord bot.
-He’ll handle the data exchange between the bot and the frontend, manage user logins, and make sure everything communicates smoothly with the Discord API.
+He’ll be handling the data exchange between the bot and the frontend, managing user logins, and making sure everything communicates smoothly with the Discord API.

 3. **Discord Bot Implementation: Ishan**
    - Ishan will develop the core features of the Discord bot using discord.js.
 He’ll set up functionalities for managing roles, processing event registrations, and sending out automated alerts and notifications.